cjtoolkit/form/README.markdown

   - First layer is fixed.
   - Second layer is user definable.
     - So you can use your own CSS framework.
-- Heavily relies on Struct, Methods and Function Enclosures.
+- Relies on Struct Pointers with only one methods
   - So you can pretty much do anything you desire.
     - Defining your own rules (ext).
     - i18n integration.